Imaginary Time Spectral Transforms for Excited State Preparation

 \emph{Discussion \& Conclusion} - In this work, we have described a novel algorithm for the preparation of excited eigenstates (and low-variance states) of many-body quantum systems.
-We have shown results obtained numerically on classical hardware, and proposed a hybrid implementation suitable for near-term quantum computers.
-We have showcased the method using a common condensed matter model, however the technique itself is extremely general and will work for a wide variety of many-body quantum systems, including in quantum chemistry.
+We have shown results obtained numerically on classical hardware, and proposed a hybrid implementation compatible with near-term quantum computers.
+We have showcased the method using a common condensed matter model, however the technique itself is Hamiltonian-agnostic, requiring no prior knowledge of the problem structure, and will work for a wide variety of many-body quantum systems, including applications in quantum chemistry.
+Nor does it depend on the simulation method used: the core algorithm can be applied to matrix product states, statevectors, quantum circuits, or any other framework in which a quantum state can be represented.